Introduction to the Jamstack: Build Secure, High-Performance Sites - SitePoint

 It’s inevitable that things evolve, especially in IT.
 Before it was the LAMP stack and then it was the MEAN stack.
 Now it’s the Jamstack, and in five to ten years it’s going to be something else.
 It’s best to embrace these changes and make them ours!

-Learning new ways of doing things can be a hassle, but it can also reinvigorate your excitement for development.
-You may discover there’s less hassle to maintaining servers, less worry about security issues, less development effort, and happier clients.
+Learning new ways of doing things can sound like a hassle, but it can also reinvigorate your excitement for development.
+You may discover you spend less time maintaining servers and worrying about security issues.
+You may find that development takes less effort, and your clients are happier.
 And you may even become more competitive (and able to ask for a raise) as result. 😀

 Jamstack Foundations